 - access to library resources and personnel;

-- appropriate behavior from other library users as defined by UCD codes of conduct, pertinent University of Colorado System policies, and the Laws of the Board of Regents; and
+- appropriate behavior from other library users as defined by University codes of conduct, pertinent University of Colorado System policies, and the Laws of the Board of Regents;

 - an atmosphere conducive to study and research.